Deirdre18/react-todo-app/README.md

 Video tutorial taken from Traversy Media - https://www.youtube.com/watch?v=sBws8MSXN7A

+In this crash course you will learn what React JS is and the fundamentals such as components, state, props, JSX, events, etc.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project wasn't bootstrapped but can be, with [Create React App](https://github.com/facebook/create-react-app).
+Custom CSS was used throughout this project.

 ## Available Scripts